asiadeveloper22/Python-Calculator/README.md

 # Python-Calculator
-Mini projrct for new programer
+Mini project for new programmer Python